doublethinkco/cpp-ethereum-cross/README.md

 Then you can "exit" the "docker run" session, and stop that Docker container running.
 It has served its purpose.

-If your host machine is a VM (maybe a CoreOS instance in AWS or Azure?) then you can copy that file back from the VM to your machine with a command something like ...

-    $ scp VM_IP_ADDRESS:/home/xcompiler/FILENAME.tgz ~

 [Dockerfile-eth](https://github.com/doublethinkco/webthree-umbrella-cross/blob/master/Dockerfile-eth)
 makes use of the [crosstool-NG](http://crosstool-ng.org/) toolchain-building scripts to generate a cross-compiler which is then used in the rest of the